Uzayrhuss353/Uzayrhuss353/README.md

 # 💫 About Me:
 Hey there👋.
-I'm a first year Mechatronics Engineering student at the University of Waterloo with an interest in computer vision, embedded software engineering, and machine learning.
+I'm a second year Mechatronics Engineering student at the University of Waterloo with an interest in computer vision, embedded software engineering, and machine learning.
 Currently I am a part of the Waterloo Aerial Robotics Group (WARG) as an embedded flight software team member.

 ## 🌐 Connect with me: